 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Quartz countertops are not only eye-catching but also give the old granite countertops a good run for their money.
-Despite popular belief, these countertops are not made completely out of solid quartz.
-Rather, it is an engineered form of the same.
+That’s why they are a popular choice for many kitchens and bathrooms.
+They are strong and durable, and they resist scratches and stains.

 Although it’s easy to remove regular stains like spilled juice or ketchup from the countertop, routine cleaning of quartz countertops is required.
-For the same, dish soap is your go-to.
+Here’s how to go about routine cleaning:

-3. For harder residue such as bubble gum, nail polish, paint, or food, use a flexible plastic scraper to scrape off the residue without any fear of scratching the countertop.
+Step 2: For dried gunk and residue such as bubble gum, nail polish, paint, or food, use a flexible plastic scraper to scrape off the residue without any fear of scratching the countertop.

 Quartz countertops require deep cleaning only if there are a lot of spills.
 The longer the stain remains, the harder it is for you to remove it.

-With time, grease from food starts to form a thin layer on the top which is not easily removed by dish soap or hot water.
+With time, grease from food starts to form a thin layer on the top which cannot be easily removed by dish soap or hot water.
 Therefore, to make sure that the layer of grease is not formed on the top, turn to the amazing cleaner called vinegar.

-Mix 2 parts vinegar with 2 parts water in a spray bottle and generously spray it over the entire top.
+Mix 2 parts vinegar with 2 parts warm water in a spray bottle and generously spray it over the entire countertop.